gohkhoonhiang/sg_bank_int_compare/README.md

 ## For users

-The app data are accurate as of 2 October 2022.
+The app data are accurate as of 1 November 2022.
 Currently supported for comparison:

 - CIMB Fast Saver
 - Citi Plus